E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 R0 connects the Site 1 LAN, and R3 connects the Site 2 LAN.

-Between them are two possible paths:
+Two paths are available between the sites:

 ```text
 Preferred Path: R0 → R2 → R3
 Backup Path:    R0 → R1 → R3
 ```

 R2 provides the preferred path because its link to R3 has the lower OSPF cost.

-R1 provides the backup path because its link to R3 is configured with a higher cost.
+R1 provides the backup path if the R2–R3 link fails.

 R0, R1, and R2 connect to the same Ethernet network through SW0.
-OSPF uses this shared segment to form neighbor relationships and elect a DR and BDR.
+This shared network is used for OSPF neighbor formation and DR and BDR election.

-R3 also advertises a default route that the other routers can use to reach a simulated external address.
+R3 also acts as the network edge and advertises a default route to the other routers.

 ---